PNF I: Proprioceptive Neuromuscular Facilitation I

 The Functional Link For Manual Therapists

 Required Course Preparation: Prior to the classroom portion of this course, all students must complete required course preparation.
 The preparation for PNFI includes videos, quizzes, and articles.
 Plan to spend approximately 4 hours learning this important information.
 Once enrolled in a course, required course preparation can be found by logging on to your IPA account and selecting "My Upcoming Courses."
 If you have any trouble accessing the required course preparation please call our office at 970-870-9521 for assistance.
+Note: Mobile devices using an Apple operating system may not be compatible with our Pre-Course tests.
 Also, please note that approved CEUs may vary depending on individual states' treatment of Online vs. Classroom Instruction.

 The instructor advertised for the course is the intended primary instructor.
 Every effort is made to hold the course with the scheduled instructor.
 Course refunds or transfers will not be granted based on a change of instructor.
 Please note there may be a change of instructor(s) without prior notice.